-At December 31, 2023, there are nil in payables (2022 - nil) to the Manager.
+At December 31, 2024, there are nil in management fees payable (2023 - nil) to the Manager.

 8. Financial instruments:

 (a) Fair value:

 The Company's financial instruments consist of mortgages receivable, loan, accounts payable and accrued liabilities.
 The fair values of these accounts approximate their carrying values due to the short-term nature of these instruments.